joinbubbel/bubbel-backend/sdks/README.md

 # SDKs

+The SDKs are in this directory.
+Please these files.
-Currently, only Kotlin and Swift SDKs are provided.
+Currently, only Kotlin, Swift, and Typescript SDKs are provided.

 ## Reference